 Winter is one of my favorite seasons to combine literacy and art.
 There are so many great books out there that inspire art projects as an extension.
 I’m not going to lie – this project is not original.
 There are a million pins out there with similar projects.
-I’m sure someone even has a snow globe template to make this easier.
 This is just how I have interpreted the project in my room.

 We brainstormed all of the activities the family did while inside the snow globe.
 Then students wrote a sentence telling what they would do if they lived in a snow globe.
 I typed the sentences onto labels:

 Next, a parent volunteer cut the pieces to make the snow globes (circles on light blue construction paper, trapezoids on black construction paper).
 Students drew and colored a scene to match their writing.
 Here are a few of the snow globes: